HiFaraz/node-playbook/README.md

 * number of downloads

 This is the simplest solution as it eliminates the problem rather than trying to accommodate it.
 The speed advantage from the native module will not be missed until later in your development cycle.
-### Other solutions
+### Alternative solution
+Do this **if and only if** you cannot find a suitable alternative npm module.

-See the Windows installation instructions at the [node-gyp README](https://github.com/nodejs/node-gyp#Installation).
+Follow the Windows installation instructions at the [node-gyp README](https://github.com/nodejs/node-gyp#Installation).

 I never got this to work despite many tries.

 ## Upcoming sections